edgio-docs/edgio-docs/guides/xdn_config.md

 },
 ```

-or if you need to copy into a specific directory within the XDN build
+or if you need to copy into a specific directory within the XDN build:

 ```js
 includeFiles: {